-Noor Ul Huda has a bachelor's degree in international relations from National Defense University.
-She has interned at the Institute of Strategic Studies Islamabad (ISSI) and is currently working as an editor for Paradigm Shift.
+Noor Ul Huda is currently enrolled in a master's program for international relations at the National Defense University.
+She has previously interned at the Institute of Strategic Studies Islamabad (ISSI).

 Australia’s Refugee and Humanitarian Program